AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Campaign Summary {#campaign-summary-metrics}

-A Campaign Summary report includes the following visualizations.
+A Campaign Summary report includes the following visualizations, which you can use to evaluate the scale and efficiency of your campaign's delivery.
 For general guidance on interpreting these metrics, refer to the [measure performance](../measure.md) guide.

 | Visualization | Description |
 | --- | --- |